dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ## Right-to-left layout

-`CollectionView` can layout its content in a right-to-left flow direction by setting its `FlowDirection` property to `RightToLeft`.
+<xref:Microsoft.Maui.Controls.CollectionView> can layout its content in a right-to-left flow direction by setting its `FlowDirection` property to `RightToLeft`.
 However, the `FlowDirection` property should ideally be set on a page or root layout, which causes all the elements within the page, or root layout, to respond to the flow direction:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"